AdobeDocs/commerce-webapi/src/pages/graphql/schema/eav/queries/custom-attribute-metadata-v2.md

 ---
-title: attributesMetadata query | Commerce Web APIs
+title: customAttributeMetadataV2 query | Commerce Web APIs
 ---

-# attributesMetadata query
+# customAttributeMetadataV2 query

-The `attributesMetadata` query retrieves information about the attributes metadata for the list of combinations of **attribute_code, entity_type** specified on the query.
+The `customAttributeMetadataV2` query retrieves information about the attributes metadata for the list of combinations of **attribute_code, entity_type** specified on the query.

 ## Syntax

-`{attributesMetadata(attributes: [AttributeInput!]): {AttributesMetadataOutput!}}`
+`{customAttributeMetadataV2(attributes: [AttributeInput!]): {AttributesMetadataOutput!}}`

 ## Example usage